 She shook her head.
 “It makes sense that he’d want revenge, Denth,” she said.
 “You killed two of his men.”

-“Men are cheap in this city sometimes, princess.”
+“Men can be cheap in this city too, princess.”

 “So, he was testing you,” Vivenna said.
 “But what would be the point of that?
 Provoking you to action?
 Seeing how fast you killed those men?
 Just to let you go?”